 At the same time, we have increased the diversion rate of construction and demolition debris, one of our largest waste streams, from approximately 25 percent in 2008 to an award-winning 99.7 percent as of 2020.
 We now are aiming to substantially increase reuse of soil on campus from construction projects.

 Purchasing is a powerful driver in almost all sustainability action areas: what we buy has profound implications for people and ecosystems locally and globally, all along the supply chain — from production to use to disposal.

-- 92 percent of electronics purchased are EPEAT® Gold-registered
+- 98 percent of electronics purchased are EPEAT® registered by spend

-- 64 percent of cleaning products purchased are Green Seal® certified
+- 67 percent of cleaning products purchased are Green Seal® certified by volume

 Looking ahead, we strive to incorporate into our purchasing decisions more holistic, full-lifecycle considerations such as land and water used during production, greenhouse gases generated at every stage, and whether items are reusable, recyclable or compostable.

 When purchasing food for campus consumption, for example, we will prioritize local, sustainable and plant-based ingredients, with a preference for products that address social inequities and unsafe working conditions, and minimize environmental impacts stemming from water use and greenhouse gas emissions.
 We will also continue to increase the ranks of diverse suppliers that qualify as minority-owned, woman-owned, LGBTQ-owned and veteran-owned businesses.

 - Conduct a campus-wide waste audit, with focused studies of Move-out and Reunions, to develop informed waste diversion and reduction targets and strategies.